John Stevenson (Wisconsin politician)

-John Stevenson (1835–1908) was a member of the Wisconsin State Assembly.
+John Stevenson (April 11, 1835 – May 18, 1908) was an American politician.
+He was a member of the Wisconsin State Assembly.

 Biography

-Stevenson was born on April 11, 1835 near what is now Montreal, Quebec.
+Stevenson was born on April 11, 1835, near what is now Montreal, Quebec.
 During the American Civil War, he served with the 43rd Wisconsin Volunteer Infantry Regiment of the Union Army.
 Events he took part in include the Battle of Johnsonville.

-Political career

 Stevenson was a member of the Assembly during the 1876 and 1889 sessions.
-Additionally, he was Chairman (similar to Mayor) of Harmony, Vernon County, Wisconsin and in 1875 was a delegate to the State Republican Convention.

-Stevenson died in Springville, Wisconsin on May 18, 1908.
+Additionally, he was Chairman (similar to Mayor) of Harmony, Vernon County, Wisconsin, and in 1875 was a delegate to the State Republican Convention.
+He died in Springville, Wisconsin, on May 18, 1908, aged 73.